Medication for opioid use disorder

 Opioid addiction is a crisis in Pierce County.
 Overdoses were the leading cause of accidental deaths in 2017, killing more people than car accidents.
 Thousands more experience hospital stays, family problems, legal trouble and disrupted lives.

 A problem this big demands a solution that’s proven to work.
-For many people, that means medication-assisted treatment (MAT).
+For many people, that means medications for opioid use disorder (MOUD).

 An evidenced-based solution

-MAT means giving people medications to stop their cravings while they focus on fixing other parts of their lives.
-MAT is available in 3 forms:
+MOUD means giving people medications to stop their cravings while they focus on fixing other parts of their lives.
+MOUD is available in 3 forms:

 - Buprenorphine relieves people’s withdrawal symptoms and reduces cravings for some.